-As our Food Allergy Committee found,
+The Food Allergy Committee found,

 "The 1999 CAC [Codex Alimentarius Commission] priority list included milk, egg, fish, crustacean shellfish, peanut, soybean, tree nuts, cereal grain sources of gluten, and sulfites.
-Several of these items were added because the FAO [Food and Agriculture Organization of the United Nations] Technical Consultation also considered Celiac Disease, intolerances, and sensitivity reactions in addition to immunoglobulin E (IgE)-mediated food allergies in its deliberations.
-For example, gluten was included because of its association with Celiac Disease." (page 284)
+Several of these items were added because the FAO [Food and Agriculture Organization of the United Nations] Technical Consultation also considered celiac disease, intolerances, and sensitivity reactions in addition to immunoglobulin E (IgE)-mediated food allergies in its deliberations.
+For example, gluten was included because of its association with celiac disease." (page 284)

-"In the United States, the priority list of allergenic foods was established by the Congress with the passage of the Food Allergen Labeling and Consumer Protection Act, 67 ['For an analysis on Food Allergen Labeling and Consumer Protection Act (FALCPA) see Derr (When Food Is Poison), 2006.'].
-The FALCPA list mirrored the 1999 CAC list except that the FALCPA list did not address Celiac Disease and therefore did not recognize cereal sources of gluten as major allergenic foods." (page 286)
+"In the United States, the priority list of allergenic foods was established by the Congress with the passage of the Food Allergen Labeling and Consumer Protection Act,6 7 ['For an analysis on Food Allergen Labeling and Consumer Protection Act see Derr (When Food Is Poison), 2006.']
+(FALCPA) of 2004.
+The FALCPA list mirrored the 1999 CAC list except that the FALCPA list did not address celiac disease and therefore did not recognize cereal sources of gluten as major allergenic foods." (page 286)

-The 2021 FAO/WHO Expert Consultation, which was chaired by Dr. Lauren Jackson, Chief, Process Engineering Branch, Division of Processing Science & Technology, Institute for Food Safety & Health FDA, determined:
+The 2021 FAO/WHO Expert Consultation, which was chaired by the FDA's Dr. Lauren Jackson, Chief, Process Engineering Branch, Division of Processing Science & Technology, Institute for Food Safety & Health, determined:

 "Based on systematic and thorough assessments which used all three criteria (prevalence, severity and potency), the Committee recommended that the following should be listed as priority allergens: Cereals containing gluten (i.e., wheat and other Triticum species, rye and other Secale species, barley and other Hordeum species and their hybridized strains), crustacea, eggs, fish, milk, peanuts, sesame, specific tree nuts (almond, cashew, hazelnut, pecan, pistachio and walnut)."
+9 10

 While FDA Ref.
 25 and FDA Ref.
-45 are cited as sources in the FDA Draft Guidance, the FDA Draft Guidance does not include key findings by the "scientists, regulators, physicians, clinicians, and risk managers from academia, government and the food industry", and their conclusions to always declare (label) gluten on food product labels in order to provide consumer protection for the Celiac Disease community to whom ingesting gluten is just like eating poison and potentially life-threatening.
+45 are cited as sources in the FDA's Draft Guidance, the FDA's Draft Guidance does not include key findings by the "scientists, regulators, physicians, clinicians, and risk managers from academia, government and the food industry", and their conclusions to always declare (label) Gluten on food product labels in order to provide consumer protection for the Celiac community to whom ingesting Gluten is just like eating poison and potentially life-threatening.